exasol/schemas/README.md

 Deployment is managed through a cron job that automatically updates from the `gh-pages` branch every 5 minutes.
 The updated content is then published on [schemas.exasol.com](https://schemas.exasol.com).

+## Testing
+For testing purposes please deploy to the branch `gh-pages-test`.

 ## Setting up the Project / Development Environment

 ### Prerequisites